unlink(2) | System Calls Manual | unlink(2) |

 The unlinkat() system call operates in exactly the same way as either unlink() or rmdir(2) (depending on whether or not flags includes the AT_REMOVEDIR flag) except for the differences described here.

-If the pathname given in pathname is relative, then it is interpreted relative to the directory referred to by the file descriptor dirfd (rather than relative to the current working directory of the calling process, as is done by unlink() and rmdir(2) for a relative pathname).
+If path is relative, then it is interpreted relative to the directory referred to by the file descriptor dirfd (rather than relative to the current working directory of the calling process, as is done by unlink() and rmdir(2) for a relative pathname).

-If the pathname given in pathname is relative and dirfd is the special value AT_FDCWD, then pathname is interpreted relative to the current working directory of the calling process (like unlink() and rmdir(2)).
+If path is relative and dirfd is the special value AT_FDCWD, then path is interpreted relative to the current working directory of the calling process (like unlink() and rmdir(2)).

-If the pathname given in pathname is absolute, then dirfd is ignored.
+If path is absolute, then dirfd is ignored.

 flags is a bit mask that can either be specified as 0, or by ORing together flag values that control the operation of unlinkat().
 Currently, only one such flag is defined: